Chengjiangocaris longiformis, Rare Early Cambrian Arthropod from Chengjiang

 Fossil Site: Chengjiang Maotianshan Shales Quiongzhusi Section, Yu’anshan Member, Heilinpu Formation, Anning, Yunnan Province, China

 This unusual specimen is Chengjiangocaris, a taxon known from only a handful of specimens.
-It is the only genus and species in the Family Chegjiangocaridae, and is known only form the Chengjiang Biota.
-Note an artist’s rendering of the specimen as it is thought to have appeared in life.
+It is the only genus and species within the Family Chegjiangocaridae, and is also only known from the Chengjiang Biota.

 click to enlarge